microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 Required.

 The ID of the partition.
-This is used correlate Partition objects with [PartitionSetting](#partitionsetting-type) objects.
+This is used to correlate Partition objects with [PartitionSetting](#partitionsetting-type) objects.

 ### FsType [string]